-I have written a couple of articles in the past expressing my opinion that Pete Rose should not be in Cooperstown.
+I have written a couple of articles expressing my opinion that Pete Rose should not be in Cooperstown.
 And for the matter, that’s an absolute joke of a statue in front of Great American Ballpark in Cincinnati.
 For this article, let’s forget about the sex with an underage girl and all of the other atrocities that Rose has committed.
-Let’s look at one simple question.
+Let’s look at a straightforward question.
 Did Rose bet against the Reds to win?
 Rose fans have a hard time buying this.
 The guy played so hard and hustled.
-He would never bet against his own team to win.
+He would never bet against his team to win.
 Do you want to bet on that?
 For anybody over the age of 50, the prevailing way to play in the 1970s was to hustle.
 Baseball was different back then.
-The players played hard, there were no sissies in the 1970s, especially on the Big Red Machine.
+The players played hard; there were no sissies in the 1970s, especially on the Big Red Machine.

-I think he did but I will keep my personal opinion out of this.
+I think he did, but I will keep my personal opinion out of this.
 Maybe that’s the one thing he has been truthful about in this matter.
-The fact is that somebody who is addicted to gambling is very unlikely not to bet on what he knows best.
+The fact is that somebody addicted to gambling is very unlikely not to bet on what he knows best.
 People always tell me that Rose never bet as a player, only as a manager.
-That was proven to be simply not true a couple of years ago.
+That was proven to be not true a couple of years ago.
 Rose bet as a player/manager in 1986.
-The most disturbing gambling was done in 1987, when as a manager, Rose claimed he only bet on his own team to win.
+The most disturbing gambling was done in 1987 when Rose claimed he only bet on his own team to win as a manager.

-Over a two-month period during the 1987 MLB season, Rose did bet on the Reds to win almost every game they played.
-The key word here is ALMOST!
+Over two months during the 1987 MLB season, Rose did bet on the Reds to win almost every game they played.
+The keyword here is ALMOST!
 I found four games that he did not bet on.
 Those four games are what we will examine.

 The four that Rose didn’t bet on the Reds were all started by Bill Gullickson.
 The problem comes when you realize this.
 If he bet the Reds to win every night, then the four nights he didn’t bet on the Reds would send up a gigantic red flag.
 The gamblers would know that Rose wasn’t betting on the Reds, so this may be the right time to bet against them.
 You might say Rose was still trying to win those games, and yes, maybe he was, but if you take a closer look at the games in question it becomes even more disturbing.

 Gullickson starts and gives up seven runs before Rose replaces him with relievers Bill Landrum and Frank Williams.
 Both are decent pitchers.
 The Reds cut the lead to 8-6 after seven innings.
-But instead of bringing in one of his better pitchers, Rose chose to bring in Bill Scherrer, who had at that time had an ERA of over 12.
+But instead of bringing in one of his better pitchers, Rose chose to bring in Bill Scherrer, who had an ERA of over 12 at that time.
+Using his pitchers this way sets up the next night for him to have his best relief pitchers fresh.
+And yes, he bet on that game!
 Follow along here.
-By using his pitchers this way, it sets up the next night for him to have his best relief pitchers fresh.
-And yes, he bet on that game!